The '90s Bun Is Everywhere — Here's How To Do It

 @kyranikole2 you guys loved this hair on my live last night so here’s the tutorial!🥲 inspired by @Alice T ✨🖤 #pamelaanderson #90saesthetic #kyranikole ♬ original sound - rennyxaudios

 The '90s bun was made for thick hair.
 Just look at TikToker @kyranikole2.
 Using the handle on a fine-tooth comb, Kyra creates a sharp middle parting to divide two front sections of hair, which she leaves out.
 Focusing on the rest of her lengths, she gathers everything up into a high ponytail but on the last loop, she doesn't pull the hair through entirely.
 This loop creates a bun shape and allows the ends to hang beautifully over the parting.
 Give your bun a gentle tug to make it appear fuller and curl the ends with a pair of straighteners or tongs.
-For glossy hair like Kyra's, finish the style with a shine spray like Andrew Fitzsimons Prism Shine Hair Spray Smoothing Mist, £11.
+For glossy hair like Kyra's, finish the style with a shine spray like Colour Wow Extra Mistical Shine Spray, $61.

 How to do a '90s bun on curly hair